Special Educational Needs and Disabilities Report (SEND)

 If parents have questions or concerns about their child, the first point of contact is always the class teacher.
 Parents can make an appointment to meet with the class teacher who is happy to discuss any concerns and answer any questions.

-If parents then require additional information or guidance, they can contact the school to make an appointment with the SENDCO / Assistant Head teacher if necessary who is:
+If parents then require additional information or guidance, they can contact the school to make an appointment with the SENCO / Assistant Head teacher, if necessary,

 Identifying children’s additional needs